jnakasone/fizzbuzz/README.md

 # fizzbuzz

-My solutions for the FizzBuzz problem in a variety of languages
+My solutions for the FizzBuzz problem in a variety of languages.